varnish/libvmod-rtstatus/README.rst

 	"VBE.server1(192.168.0.10,,8081).bereq_hdrbytes": {"type": "VBE", "ident": "server1(192.168.0.10,,8081)", "descr": "Request header bytes", "value": 0}, }

-visiting the URL /rtstatus on the Varnish server will produce an application/javascript response of the following format:
+Visiting the URL ``/rtstatus`` on the Varnish server will produce an application/javascript response of the following format:

 .. image:: varnishstatus.png